matthieugomez/statar/vignettes/main.md

 #> [1] "My record indicates you are 72 inches tall"
 ```

 The function `quotem` also substitute expressions.
+Note that, with the pattern `$`, names need to be backquoted so that R accepts these expressions as valid names.

 ```R
 library(data.table)